 I arrived for my lesson on Tuesday half hoping that we would take advantage of the gorgeous weather and go out on the trails.
 As I grabbed my helmet from the trunk of my car, I looked at my vest and grabbed it too.
 Yes, I bought one.
-I bought a "racer" vest.
-The regular vest was too long in the front and would have caught on the horn of my saddle.
-As I walked up from my car, LA came out of the arena and confirmed we were hitting the trails.

 My heart rate increased and once again I visited the bathroom 3 times before I even got on Gem!!
 But, it was like magic when I put on that vest.
 It was like I had put on my Confidence!
 I almost felt... well....invincible!
 I stood up straight, puffed out my chest, donned my helmet and sunglasses and walked with purpose out of the barn with my trusty steed.